utelecon/utelecon.github.io/en/zoom/how/common/sharing_screen.md

 You can prevent participants from annotating l by selecting "Disable Annotation for Others" from "More" of the meeting controls.

 #### Displaying names of annotators
-By selecting "Show Names of Annotators" from "More" of the meeting controls, participants’ names will appear next to their annotations on the shared screen.<br>
+By selecting "Show/Hide Names of Annotators" from "More" of the meeting controls, participants’ names will appear/disappear next to their annotations on the shared screen.<br>
 ![Show names of annotators](img/sharing_screen_08.png)

 ### Configuring screen sharing settings